Our friend, the Dolphin

 These stories, amongst the many others witnessed by Courtney and her guests, go a long way in supporting the belief of the sentient nature of wild dolphins.
 So come and enjoy the gift of swimming with dolphins.

-To compliment the dolphin swim program, Halo Gaia hosts an extraordinary array of both National and International facilitators and teachers.
+To compliment the “swimming with wild dolphins” programme, Halo Gaia hosts an extraordinary array of both local and international facilitators and wellness experts.

 The socialised resident dolphins that frequent these warm waters of Southern Mozambique are the more common In-Shore Indo Pacific ( Indian Ocean ) Bottlenose dolphin (Tursiops Aduncus), recognisable by its darker grey top and lighter grey belly, often distributed with spots as they age.
 These dolphins are relatively large measuring around twice the length of an average human.
 They are highly sociable dolphins, having been spotted in pod sizes of around 90 members even though.
 200 identified dolphin members, is what the visitor to Malongane is most likely to encounter with Halo Gaia.